YouGuavas/patripples/README.md

 ##To Do##
-1- Submit button should clear cart, update graphs and total

-2- Set a timer to clear submit success result and re-initialize state

-3- Add IndexedDB and PostGreSQL persistence
+1- Add PostGreS persistence

+2- Style snipcart checkout completion page

 ###Crowd Flow Counter###
-Centralize this so that only one crowd flow goes through, where this is relevant
+Adjust this to count actual crowd flow - it currently just does a full timer multiplier, which is incorrect.